-This is surgery therefore you have the same risks inherent to all surgeries.
+This is a surgery, therefore, you have the same risks inherent to all surgeries.
 These include risks due to anesthesia, bleeding, and infection.
 We have taken maximum care to reduce the chances of encountering problems in these areas.
-With regards to the Wellex implant the biggest complication would be the surgeon encountering an unexpected anatomical abnormality.
+With regards to the Wellex implant, the biggest complication would be the surgeon encountering an unexpected anatomical abnormality.
 These could include the presence of fibrosis or cartilage.
 Our doctors have experience encountering these situations and they have several alternatives to improve your pain.

-What are the long-term consequences of The My Spine Procedure?
+What are the long-term consequences of The My Spine Center Procedure?

 What if, during my procedure, you encounter a different spine issue than you expected?